-On May 1, 2024, the Company completed a bought deal public offering of an aggregate of 69,698,050 units at a price of C\$1.65 per unit for aggregate gross proceeds of approximately C\$115.0 million.
-Each unit is comprised of one common share and one-half of one common share purchase warrant.
-Each warrant will entitle the holder thereof to purchase one common share at a price of C\$2.15 for a period of 48 months following the closing of the offering.
+On May 1, 2024, the Company completed a bought deal public offering of an aggregate of 69,698,050 Units at a price of C\$1.65 per Unit for aggregate gross proceeds to the Company of approximately C\$115.0 million (\$83.5 million).
+Each Unit consists of one common share in the capital of the Company and one-half of one common share purchase warrant of the Company.
+The 34,849,025 common share warrants issued in connection with the offering were valued at \$8.9 million at inception using the closing price of the warrants of C\$0.35 on May 1, 2024.
+The Company incurred \$4.5 million in transaction costs in connection with the Offering, of which \$4.1 million was allocated to shares issued and presented as a reduction to share capital within the statement of changes in equity.